kahunam/wordpress-auto-alt-tags/README.md

 **"Gemini API key not configured"**
 - Ensure your API key is properly set in wp-config.php or admin settings

-**"Failed to create resized image"**
+**"Failed to get image URL"**
-- Check file permissions in uploads directory
-- Ensure GD or ImageMagick extension is installed
+- Check that WordPress has generated thumbnails for your images
+- Run `wp media regenerate` to create missing thumbnails

 **"API request failed"**
-- Verify your API key is valid and has credits
+- Verify your API key is valid
 - Check server has outbound HTTPS access
+- Enable debug mode to see detailed error messages

 **Processing stops unexpectedly**
 - Use WP-CLI for large batches to avoid browser timeouts